Kingsland Manor: History of the Kingsland Manor

 In 1909, a Chicago politician and lawyer named Dan McGinnity purchased the Kingsland Manor to use as a training site for pugilists.
 Dan partnered with Bob Fitzsimmons, a professional boxer who was the sport's first three-division world champion.
 “Diamond” Dan was married to Katherine Agnes and, they had a child, Bernard Charles.
 Bernard, nicknamed “Bus”, was educated in the Nutley School system and graduated from high school in 1919.
 In 1921, he became a constable in the third ward of Nutley.
 By 1927, he was a freelance cartoonist for the New York American newspaper.
 That same year, Bus opened a speakeasy in the basement of the Kingsland Manor and operated it until Prohibition ended.
 He then opened a private club that he called the Colonial Club.
 In December 1936, he lost his license after illegally serving alcohol to non-members who were also employees of the New Jersey Division of Alcohol and Beverage Control.
 He died at the age of 37 under murky circumstances: his body was found near a barn across from the Manor with a gun lying next to him.
 He had been shot in the head.

 Katherine Agnes McGinnity ran the Kingsland Manor as the Nutley Private Hospital until 1938, when she lost the property to taxes.
 In 1939, Mr. and Mrs. Ralph Smith acquired the Manor in a sheriff's sale.
 Ralph was an air traffic controller at Newark Airport.
-In 1941, while the Smiths were living there, the Kingsland Manor was documented by the Historic American Buildings Survey program.
+In 1941, while the Smiths were living there, the Kingsland Manor was documented by the Historic American Buildings Survey (HABS) program.

 In 1944, the Manor was purchased by International Telephone and Telegraph (ITT) and was the home of Vice President L. John Denny.
 Denny lived in the Manor until 1958, when the property was purchased by Norman and Doris Schepps.
 The Schepps sold many of the original furnishings from the home in their antiques store in Chatham, Massachusetts.

 In 1971, the Schepps sold the Manor to a developer who approached the Nutley planning board with a proposal to subdivide the property and build four modern homes in its place.
 In recognition of the fact that the HABS program had found the Manor historically significant, the planning board turned down the proposal and chose to purchase the property with New Jersey Green Acres Funds.
 In 1974, the Historic Restoration Trust of Nutley was established as a partnership between the Friends of Kingsland Manor and the Parks and Recreation Commission of Nutley.

-In 1978, the Kingsland Manor was added to the National Register of Historic Places (#78001762) and the New Jersey Register of Historic Places (#1349).